ARAZA13/araza13.github.io/README.md

 ## PROFESSIONAL SUMMARY:

 Ahmed is a global citizen - a structured thinker, trained in economics, finance, data science and technology.
-He is skilled in econometric modeling, design thinking, building data pipelines for optimized workflows, innovation with AI,  and stakeholder management.
+He is skilled in econometric modeling, design thinking, optimized analysis and building scalable data architectures for advanced technical workflows,  ready for innovation with AI.

 He is a trained researcher with proven expertise in advanced analytics and navigating complex data landscapes and implementation challenges.
 His research interests usually lie where development and data meet.
-His work on promoting evidence based policy-making has allowed him to culminate affiliations with renowned institution(s) such as [World Bank Group](https://www.worldbank.org/en/home), [CID-Harvard](https://epod.cid.harvard.edu), [CERP](https://www.cerp.org.pk), & [BSE](https://bse.eu).
+His work on promoting evidence based policy-making has allowed him to culminate affiliations with renowned institution(s) such as [World Bank Group](https://www.worldbank.org/en/home), [Harvard University’s Center for International Development (CID)](https://epod.cid.harvard.edu), [CERP](https://www.cerp.org.pk), & [BSE](https://bse.eu).
 {: style="text-align: justify"}

 He enjoys longboarding for balance and good music for harmony.
 {: style="text-align: justify"}